jdswebb/jai-xxh3/README.md

 The SSE2 implementation is closest, only being a few % slower for longer hashes.
 There are some outlier bad performers to investigate:

-- Small hash lengths, particular 100b, are performing considerably worse.
+- Small hash lengths, particularly 100b, are performing considerably worse.
 - AVX2 is performing slightly worse than SSE2 (!) - it should be roughly twice as fast instead.

 ### Benchmark results